Murder of April Jones: Murder inquiry

-Mark Bridger
+Perpetrator

 Mark Leonard Bridger was born at the War Memorial Hospital in Carshalton, Surrey, on 6 November 1965, the second of three children born to policeman Graham Bridger and his wife Pamela.
 He has an older sister and younger brother.
 He grew up in a semi-detached house in Wallington, Surrey.
 He attended John Ruskin High School in Croydon, leaving with seven CSEs.

 Bridger had a string of convictions for minor offences stretching back to the mid-1980s.
 When he was 19 he was convicted of firearms offences and theft.
 He moved to Wales in the 1980s, and there he was convicted of criminal damage, affray, and driving without insurance in 1991.
-The next year, he was convicted again, for driving whilst disqualified and without insurance.
-In 2004, he was convicted of battery and threatening behaviour; in 2007 he received his fifth conviction, this time for assault.
+The next year, he was convicted again, for driving while disqualified and without insurance.
+In 2004 he was convicted of battery and threatening behaviour; in 2007 he received his fifth conviction, this time for assault.

 Bridger's work history was varied; he had been an abattoir worker, hotel porter, fireman, lifeguard, mechanic, and welder.
 He fathered six children by four women, and was married once, to the mother of two of his children, from 1990 until the marriage ended in divorce several years later.